 “Sure, and coming to us on your own about the phone bill is just an example of what a fine boy you are.
 But moms never stop worrying.”

-“Well, I have a request, and maybe if’n ya says yes, it might help you to see that all my Florida friends ain’t so bad.”
+“Well, I have a request.
+Maybe if’n ya says yes, it might help you to see that all my Florida friends ain’t so bad.”

-“’If you say ‘yes, they are not so bad,’” Mom corrected me.
+“’If you say ‘yes, they are not so bad,’” Mom correct me.

 “Sorry.
 I jist git/just get so excited I slip up.”